 I heard BIDs can be voted in or out?

 A BID term is usually a five-year period (although it can be shorter in some circumstances).
 When a BID is developed, a feasibility period is entered and this is when proposed BID businesses can vote as to whether they would like a BID.
 At the end of each term the BID will go to ballot and again, existing BID businesses can vote whether they would like their BID to continue, or not.
-Winchester BID is currently in its third term, which will run until 31 March 2023.
+Winchester BID is currently in its fourth term, which will run until 31 March 2028.

 Are BIDs common or is it just a Winchester thing?